 Our Tourism degree schemes are accredited by the Tourism Management Institute (TMI).
 This means that you can be confident the course will provide you with knowledge, understanding, skills and experience to fully prepare you for a career in Tourism Management.
 Our graduates have found employment as outdoor pursuits managers, marketing executives, travel agency managers, tourist information centre managers, tour managers, tourism officers, and hotel managers, in event organisation and the customer service sector.

 What skills will I acquire from this degree?

-Studying for a degree in Tourism Management will equip you with a range of transferable skills which are highly valued by employers.
-These include:
+Studying for a degree in Tourism Management will equip you with a range of transferable skills which are highly valued by employers:

-- the ability to research, interpret and analyse business and financial data
+- Ability to research, interpret and analyse business and financial data

 What work experience opportunities exist whilst studying?